forwardemail/forwardemail.net/app/views/faq/index.md

 For example, if an email comes from `test.example.com` before we see an email come from `example.com`, then any email from `test.example.com` and/or `example.com` will have to wait 5 minutes from the initial arrival time of the connection.
 We do not make both `test.example.com` and `example.com` each wait their own 5 minute periods (our greylisting policy applies at the root domain level).

-Note that greylisting does not apply to any sender on our [Whitelist](#do-you-have-a-whitelist) (e.g. Meta, Amazon, Netflix, Google, Microsoft at the time of this writing).
+Note that greylisting does not apply to any sender on our [allowlist](#do-you-have-an-allowlist) (e.g. Meta, Amazon, Netflix, Google, Microsoft at the time of this writing).

-## Do you have a blacklist
+## Do you have a blocklist

-Yes, we operate our own private blacklist and update it automatically in real-time and manually based off spam and malicious activity detected.
-Blacklisted senders will receive a 554 error message.
+Yes, we operate our own private blocklist and update it automatically in real-time and manually based off spam and malicious activity detected.
+Blocked senders will receive a 554 error message.

-We also pull from the UCEPROTECT Level 1 Blacklist at <http://wget-mirrors.uceprotect.net/rbldnsd-all/dnsbl-1.uceprotect.net.gz> every hour and feed it into our Redis database with a 7 day expiry.
+We also pull from the UCEPROTECT Level 1 blocklist at <http://wget-mirrors.uceprotect.net/rbldnsd-all/dnsbl-1.uceprotect.net.gz> every hour and feed it into our Redis database with a 7 day expiry.

-Blacklist removal requests can be sent to <whitelist@forwardemail.net> (please provide a complete description and reason for whitelisting, links to websites, and your businesses' certificate of formation to be whitelisted).
+Allowlist requests (or blocklist removal requests) can be sent to <allowlist@forwardemail.net> (please provide a complete description and reason for being added to the allowlist, links to websites, and your businesses' certificate of formation to be listed in our allowlist).

 ## Do you have rate limiting

-Yes, we have rate limiting which applies only to senders not on the [Whitelist](#do-you-have-a-whitelist).
+Yes, we have rate limiting which applies only to senders not on the [allowlist](#do-you-have-an-allowlist).

 We only permit up to 100 connections per hour, per sender resolved FQDN root domain (or) sender remote IP address (if no reverse PTR is available), and per envelope recipient to.
 We store the key for rate limiting as a cryptographic hash in our Redis database.

 If you are sending email through our system, please ensure you have a reverse PTR set up for all your IP addresses (otherwise each unique FQDN root domain or IP address you send from will be rate limited).

-Note that if you send through a popular system such as Amazon SES, then you will not be rate limited since (at the time of this writing) Amazon SES is whitelisted.
+Note that if you send through a popular system such as Amazon SES, then you will not be rate limited since (at the time of this writing) Amazon SES is listed in our allowlist.

 If you are sending from a domain such as `test.abc.123.example.com`, then the rate limit will be imposed on `example.com`.
 Many spammers use hundreds of sub-domains to work around common spam filters that only rate limit unique hostnames as opposed to unique FQDN root domains.